Prediction Methodology

 How NYC Water Check estimates bacteria levels after rain

-This page documents the current model, the historical backtests behind it, and the rainfall-source validation work used to decide whether local gauge-derived fields or Open-Meteo should drive the prediction pipeline.
+This page documents the current model, the historical backtests behind it, and the rainfall-source validation work used to decide how repaired local gauge-derived fields should drive the prediction pipeline.

 The goal here is not marketing copy.
 This is a working methods note for a public-facing prediction system built on real historical shoreline bacteria and rainfall data.